survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ## Managing Styles Outside of JavaScript

-Even though referring to styling through JavaScript and then bundling is a valid option, it's possible to achieve the same result through an `entry` and [globbing](https://www.npmjs.com/package/glob):
+Even though referring to styling through JavaScript and then bundling is the recommended option, it's possible to achieve the same result through an `entry` and [globbing](https://www.npmjs.com/package/glob):

 ```javascript
 ...